matthew-soulsby/matthew-soulsby.github.io/README.md

 # Project Website
-A ReactJS website hosting information about projects I have developed/taken part in
+A ReactJS website hosting information about projects I have developed/taken part in.
+<a href="https://matthew-soulsby.github.io/"> Click here to view the site. </a>

 ## Available Scripts